Commencement Ceremony FAQs

 Honor society cords and university-approved medals are permitted.

-When and how are we processing into the ballroom?
+When and how are we processing into the arena?
 Back to Top

-At 9:20 a.m., the student marshal will lead two lines to the lobby: one for undergraduates studies and one for graduates studies.
-All graduates will be lined up by department (Art, Biology, Business, Chemistry, etc.).
-After the ringing of the bells, the student marshal will lead the procession into the ballroom.
+After the ringing of the bells, the Student Marshal will lead the procession into the arena.
 This part of the ceremony is essentially "follow the leader".
 You will sit in the center sections in front of the stage.
-Follow the student marshal and commencement staff as they will indicate when to start a new row.
+Follow the Student Marshal and Commencement staff as they will indicate when to start a new row.
 It will be a tight fit!
 Squeeze in!
 Please follow directions quickly and quietly.

 What happens during the ceremony?
 Back to Top